-Gluten protein causes a destruction in the lining cells of your intestine that are responsible for food absorption.
-The destruction leads to symptoms as:
+Gluten protein destroys the lining cells of your intestine that are responsible for food absorption.
+The destruction leads to symptoms such as:

 - Chronic diarrhea (not in all cases).

-- Bloating and gas (your stomach keeps gurgling every time you eat gluten).
+- Bloating and gas (your stomach keeps gurgling whenever you eat gluten).

-- Fatigue and severe iron deficiency anemia (a feeling of being sick all the time).
+- Fatigue and severe iron deficiency anemia (a feeling of being sick always).